-The TI-89 calculator can help you make graphs and bar charts, calculate probabilities, and perform a wide array of statistics calculations.
-There are two options of the calculator for figuring out binomial distributions on the TI-89: The BinomialCdf will calculate multiple values for X (for example, less or greater than a certain number, or between two x-values).
-If you only have one x-value, see this article on using BinomPdf on the TI-89 for one value.
+The TI-89 calculator can help you make graphs and charts, calculate probabilities, and perform a wide array of statistics calculations.
+There are two options for TI 89 binomial probability; The BinomCdf will calculate multiple values for X (for example, less or greater than a certain number, or between two x-values).
+This article covers the BinomCDF function.
+If you only have one x-value (i.e. X-3 or X=6), see this article on using BinomPdf on the TI-89.

 Sample problem: Jane’s batting average is .230.
 If she’s at bat four times, what is the probability that she gets three or four hits?